marinogabri/marinogabri/README.md

 ## Welcome 👋🏻
 - 👋 Hi, I’m @marinogabri
-- 💻 I’m a computer science student
+- 💻 I’m a computer engineering student
 - 📫 You can reach me on Discord. justgabri#1430

 <!---